BenClark1/Final-Demo-Sketch/README.md

 # Egg Transporter Robot

 This program was written for an egg transporter robot.
 The robot is controlled with an Arduino Mega and it can autonomously follow a curving black line, detect obstacles, play musical notes, and control a two-door mechanical system for dispensing an egg into a cup.
-The program is set up for the robot to avoid one obstacle, then expect the end of the line where the egg will be dispensed.
+The program is set up for the robot to avoid one obstacle, then sense the end of the line where the egg will be dispensed.

 I am always trying to learn from my mistakes, so please [provide feedback or suggestions for improvement](https://github.com/BenClark1/Final-Demo-Sketch/issues).
 Your input is much appreciated.